Mailbutler will be compatible with macOS Sonoma soon. Please don’t update your macOS yet.

 The beginning of your email is make-or-break.
 Understanding the psychology behind some of the common tactics will help you come up with unique ideas next time you’re thinking of how to start an email.

-Real-life example of how to start an email
+Examples of how to start an email

 I think the best way to start an email is with an unexpected fun fact or something that would directly intrigue the recipient of the email.
 This could be a highly personalized question or a whopping figure that draws the reader in.